basarat/algorithms/src/repeatedItem/README.md

   else set.add(item);
 }
 ```
-* We start by creating a set
+* We start off by creating a set for items of type T.
 * We loop through each item in the array.
 * If an item with the same value already exists in the set, We have found our duplicate and we return it.
-* Otherwise we add the current item to the set.
+* Otherwise we add this item to the set and continue.

-* Once the loop completes we throw same as before.
+* Once the loop completes we throw the same as before.

-***Select the for loop**
+***Select the for loop***
 Since we only loop through the items in the array once, doing constant work in each loop thanks to the set data structure, the runtime now falls to the order of n where n is the length of the array.